Viewing Bamboo activity in Jira applications

 Linking Jira applications and Bamboo has the benefit of improved information exchange during your development process.

-See Integrating Bamboo with JIRA applications for information about permissions and configuration.
+See Integrating Bamboo with Jira Software for information about permissions and configuration.

 The Development panel